AlaskaAirlines/auro-toast/demo/demo.md

 </auro-accordion>

 ## Multiple toasts

-The auro-toast multi-toasts use case requires the use of the auro-toaster component.
+The multi-notification use case requires the use of the `<auro-toaster>` component.

 <div class="exampleWrapper">
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/multipleToasts.html) -->
 <!-- The below content is automatically added from ./../../apiExamples/multipleToasts.html -->